junxit/us-congress-bills-112/metadata.md

 - 2012-12-19 — Senate amendment agreed to: Amendment SA 3407 agreed to in Senate by Unanimous Consent.
 - 2012-12-19 — Senate amendment proposed (on the floor): Amendment SA 3407 proposed by Senator Merkley for Senator Murray.(consideration: CR S8231)
 - 2012-12-19 — Senate amendment submitted
+- 2012-12-20 — Message on Senate action sent to the House.
+- 2012-12-20 — Received in the House.
+- 2012-12-20 — Referred to the Committee on Veterans' Affairs, and in addition to the Committees on Armed Services, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2012-12-20 — Referred to the Committee on Veterans' Affairs, and in addition to the Committees on Armed Services, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2012-12-20 — Referred to the Committee on Veterans' Affairs, and in addition to the Committees on Armed Services, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.